orenlivne/euler/README.md

 euler
 =====
+Oren's python programs:

-Project Euler and Project Rosalind Solutions
+- Project Euler and Project Rosalind Solutions.
+- Misc python programs written at the University of Chicago Ober lab and at home over the years.